- Music Department

 The Department of Music at CSUEB welcomes students eager to engage in serious music study within a liberal arts university setting.
 Applicants for the Bachelor of Music will be asked to demonstrate their musical interests, abilities, and potential by submitting examples of their work after completing their CSUApply application.

-Find your area of interest below to learn more about what you will be asked to submit:
+Find your area of interest below to learn more about what you will be asked to perform:

-Instrumentalists (Classical Piano and Percussion (see below)).
-Submit an audition video showcasing two contrasting selections lasting no more than ten minutes total.
+Instrumentalists (Classical Piano and Percussion, see below).
+Perform an audition showcasing two contrasting selections lasting no more than ten minutes total.
 Show a contrast of musical styles choosing from the Renaissance, Baroque, Classical, Romantic, or Modern eras.
-Jazz Instrumentalists should also demonstrate improvisation skills in addition to the requirements for all instrumentalists (above).
-Accompaniment is not required but you are welcome to provide your own.
+Jazz Instrumentalists should also demonstrate improvisation skills in addition to the requirements for all instrumentalists.

-Classical Piano: Submit an audition video including two or three memorized works of different style periods lasting no more than ten minutes total.
+Classical Piano: Perform an audition including two or three memorized works of different style periods lasting no more than ten minutes total.
 Sections of compositions are acceptable in order to stay within the ten minute timeframe.
-Repertoire selections could include:
+Repertoire selections could include Baroque compositions such as Bach Inventions or Sinfonias, a Prelude and Fugue from The Well-Tempered Clavier, 1-2 movements from a French Suite, English Suite, or Partita; a first movement of a classical sonata by Mozart, Haydn, Beethoven, or their contemporaries; a work from the Romantic period (Chopin, Schumann, Brahms, Liszt); a work from the early 20th century (Debussy, Ravel, Prokofiev, Bartók) or the 21st-century.

-Vocalists: Submit an audition video showcasing two contrasting selections totalling no more than ten minutes.
+Vocalists: Perform an audition showcasing two contrasting selections totaling no more than ten minutes.
 At least one song should be in a language other than English.
 Classical songs or arias, folk songs, and Musical Theatre selections are preferred.
 All songs should be memorized and sung with accompaniment.

 The Cal State East Bay Department of Music welcomes Transfer Students from other accredited institutions of higher education.
 Students transferring from community colleges may refer to www.assist.org for more information on transfer agreements.
 Students transferring from South China Normal University may refer to this document for more information on their transfer agreement.

-- While pursuing a Bachelor of Art in Music degree at CSUEB.
+- While pursuing a Bachelor of Art (B.A) in Music degree at CSUEB.
 Students must be admitted into the B.A. in Music degree in order to start this certificate.
+Please refer to the B.A. in Music application process above.

 - Curriculum Vitae